Frequently asked questions

 3. When would I need to have a grant sponsor?

-If you are not a legal entity you will need a legal entity to sponsor your grant application.
+If you are not a legal entity, you will need a legal entity to sponsor your grant application.
+If you are an individual or sole trader, you will also require a sponsor.

 This legal entity is legally responsible for receiving and managing grant funding and reporting.
-A sponsor must be a legal entity, examples include:
+A sponsor must be a legal entity, for example:

-When submitting your application you’ll need to provide proof (e.g. sponsor letter) to confirm the organisations willingness to take on the role of sponsor.
+When submitting your application, you will need to provide proof (e.g. sponsor letter) to confirm the organisation’s willingness to take on the role of sponsor.

 Your grant sponsor can apply for funding to cover administration costs of up to 10%.